SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-products-from-excel.md

 2. Click **Products** under **Select an import source**.

-3. In the **Import to price list**, select the price list to which you want to import the products.
+3. In the **Import to price list**, select the price list you want to import the products to.

 4. Click the Excel icon ( ![icon][img1] ) under **Select an import source**.
 The **Upload file** dialog opens.